SabineEmden/learning-tracker/learning-logs/2025-weekly-checkins.md

 ### Shout-outs

 My dentist's office has a eclectic list of foods to eat after dental surgery.
-Among other things, they recommend crème brûlée, key lime pie, cheesecake, clams, and egg nog.
+Among other things, they recommend crème brûlée, cupcake, key lime pie, cheesecake, clams, and egg nog.

+## Week 4: January 20, 2025 through January 26, 2025

+### Recap

+I didn't write a single line of code this week.
+I didn't even open my laptop.

+### Highs

+My sore throat finally started to get better on Wednesday.
+I'm not sure whether it was a cold or an adverse reaction to the antibiotic I took after I had dental surgery last week.

+### Lows

+I was feeling pretty miserable for the first half of the week.
+My sore and irritated throat gave me coughing fits.

+I missed the first session of the GRC spring training program on Thursday.
+The session on Tuesday got canceled because of snow.

+### Shout-outs

+I'm excited about starting training with the [Greensboro Running Club (GRC)](https://runsignup.com/MemberOrg/GreensboroRunningClub).
+The goal race for the 10-week spring training programm are the [Only Fools Run 5K and 10K](https://runsignup.com/Race/NC/Greensboro/OnlyFoolsRunHalfMarathonand10K) on March 29, 2025.